 - Refreshed Instructors Award - Surf Lifeguard or IRB **

-* RWC Operators Award must be held for 12 months minimum prior to obtaining RWC Instructor Award
+* RWC Operators Award must be held for 12 months minimum, prior to beginning as a probationary RWC Instructor

 ** Exemptions for this may be considered on a case by case basis based on previous experience and qualifications.